suyashcjoshi/suyashjoshi.github.io/_posts/2020-01-30-JavaFX_Setup_IntelliJ.md

 ## IntelliJ Setup & Running Hello World Application :

-I'm using the Community Edition of the IntelliJ IDEA version 2019.x which can be found here: https://www.jetbrains.com/idea/download

-Once all of the above is in place, follow these steps:

-1. Create a new Project  --> JavaFX --> JavaFX Application (make sure Project SDK maps to JDK 13)
+1. Create a new Project--> JavaFX --> JavaFX Application (make sure Project SDK maps to JDK 13)
 2. Follow the Wizard to create the project and give is a meaningful name (in my case I called it HelloJavaFX)
 3. You should see a Simple JavaFX Project created for you, click on Main.java file and notice how the classes are not loaded.
 4. Install the JavaFX library for your Project by going to File --> Project Structure --> Library --> Java --> location to JavaFX lib folder